Félix Archimède Pouchet: Debate with Pasteur

 Pouchet was 60 years old while Louis Pasteur was 37 years old when the heart of the debate about spontaneous generation began.
 Their opinions on generation originated from two competing theories.
 Pouchet believed in heterogenesis, which assumed that new living organisms came from inanimate objects, such as air.
 The parents of these new organisms were not the same species as the new organism.
 Pasteur supported the germ theory that said microorganisms arose from germs and those microorganisms came from parents of the same species.
 He supported the idea that germs were mostly everywhere, including things like air and those germs explained the appearance of microorganisms on different inanimate things.

 It is unclear why Pouchet shifted his interest to spontaneous generation, but in December 1858, Pouchet presented results to the French Academy of Sciences of two experiments he conducted that he claimed supported the notion of spontaneous generation.
 He said that his results were the opposite of Theodore Schwann’s results that demonstrated spontaneous generation did not exist.
 Schwann observed that after heating oxygen in a vessel, which was thought to be important for spontaneous generation, no microorganisms grew.
 He said that this was a result of the germs in the oxygen or air being destroyed by the heat.
 Pouchet claimed that when he did Schwann's experiment, microorganisms did grow, and thus germs in the air did not produce microorganisms.
 His experiments did not receive a positive reaction from the academy.
 Most of them thought his experiments were conducted poorly and that he did not effectively control for the intrusion of germs.

 The debate between the two men was not very public or intense at first.
-Pouchet received a letter from Pasteur on February 1859 that said that Pasteur respected his belief in spontaneous generation but did not agree with his evidence.
+Pouchet received a letter from Pasteur in February 1859 that said that Pasteur respected his belief in spontaneous generation but did not agree with his evidence.
 Pasteur held the same belief of the academy and thought that Pouchet's experiments did not support spontaneous generation because his experiments were contaminated with germs.